Stability of Minkowski space and polyhomogeneity of the metric: Gauge-fixed Einstein equation

 here $\rho^{-1}\pa_0$ and $\pa_1$ are defined using equation~\eqref{EqCptScriNull} and Lemma~\usref{LemmaCptScriModule}\eqref{ItCptScriModuleBdl}.
 In the refinement of the bundle splitting \eqref{EqCptASpl2} by \eqref{EqCptASplS2}, $A_h$ and $B_h$ are given by

 and

 \end{lemma}

-We remark that this captures the structure \emph{at} $\scri^+$ in a well-defined manner; for example, $L_h^0$ is well-defined modulo the remainder space in~\eqref{EqEinNscri}.
 The proofs of these lemmas only involve simple calculations and careful bookkeeping; they are given in Appendix~\ref{SAppEinN}.
 We thus see that at $\scri^+$, $L_h$ effectively becomes a differential operator in the null coordinates $x^0=q$ and $x^1=s$ only, as spherical derivatives have decaying coefficients; this is to be expected since $r^{-1}V$, $V\in\cV(\Sph^2)\subset\Vb(M)$, is the naturally appearing (scattering) derivative just like $\pa_0$ and $\pa_1$.
-We point out that a number of terms of $L_h$ which are not of leading order at $\scri^+$ do contribute to the normal operators at $i^0$ and $i^+$; this includes in particular the spherical Laplacian, which is crucial for proving an energy estimate.
+We point out that a number of terms of $L_h$ which are not of leading order at $\scri^+$ do contribute to the normal operators at $I^0$ and $I^+$; this includes in particular the spherical Laplacian, which is crucial for proving an energy estimate.

 For the analysis of the linearized operator $L_h$, the structure of the leading term $L_h^0$ will be key for obtaining the rough background estimate, Theorem~\ref{ThmBg}, as well as the precise asymptotic behavior at $\scri^+$, as encoded in the space $\cX^\infty$.
 To describe this structure concisely, recall the projection $\pi_0$ defined in \eqref{EqEinFSubbProj0} projecting a metric perturbation onto the bundle $K_0$ encoding the components which we expect to be decaying from the gauge condition; and the projection $\pi_{1 1}$ defined in \eqref{EqEinFSubbProj11} onto the bundle $K_{1 1}$ encoding the $(1,1)$ component, which we allow to include a logarithmic term.
 Thus, in the splitting used in Lemma~\ref{LemmaEinNscri}, $\pi_0$ picks out components $1,3,6$, $\pi_{1 1}$ picks out component $4$, and $\pi_{1 1}^c$ picks out components $2,5,7$.
 Suppose now $h'$ satisfies the asymptotic equation $L_h^0 h'=0$.
 Since $\pi_0 A_h|_{K_0^c}=0$ and $\pi_0 B_h|_{K_0^c}=0$, the components $\pi_0 h'$, which we hope to be decaying, satisfy a \emph{decoupled} equation